BlockchainTestground/MaticERC20/client/Readme.md

 Simple dice game for matic frontend.
 The smart contract backbone is located in this [this repo](https://github.com/BlockchainTestground/MaticDiceGame).
-This contract also uses this [this](https://github.com/BlockchainTestground/MaticERC20) ERC20 Toeken.
+This contract also uses this [this](https://github.com/BlockchainTestground/MaticERC777) ERC777 Token.

 # Dependencies